MACS/WIHS CCS WORKING GROUPS

-- Pulmonary Working Group– Investigates factors that impact pulmonary function in HIV-seropositive and HIV-seronegative individuals in the CCS.
-Performs research defining changes in pulmonary function and respiratory symptoms that are associated with HIV, its co-morbidities, and its treatment.
+- Pulmonary and Sleep Working Group– Investigates factors that impact pulmonary function and sleep in HIV-seropositive and HIV-seronegative individuals in the CCS.
+Performs research defining changes in pulmonary function, respiratory symptoms, and sleep that are associated with HIV, its co-morbidities, and its treatment.

 - Renal Working Group – Spearheads projects, provides guidance to investigators, and fosters collaboration for research focused on kidney disease and its related complications in persons living with or at risk for HIV.

 - Viral and Immune Pathogenesis Working Group – Supports basic and translational research in broad areas relating to HIV pathogenesis, virology, and immunology.
 Specific areas of research in this Working Group include HIV persistence, latency, and reservoirs; mucosal and systemic factors affecting HIV transmission, acquisition, and diseases progression; and the pathogenesis of HIV-associated inflammation.
 This Working Group works with other relevant working groups to provide support and expertise for development of procedures related to specimen collection and testing for blood and tissue studies.
 Provides feedback to investigators seeking to utilize CCS for the above scientific areas, including mentoring of junior investigators.

 MWCCS Operational Working Groups